3-subset meet-in-the-middle attack: Key-testing phase

 Each key-candidate found in the key-reducing phase, is now tested with another plain-/ciphertext pair.
-This is done simply by seeing if the encryption of the plaintext, P, yields the known ciphertext, C. Usually only a few other pairs are needed here, which makes the 3-subset MITM attack, have a very little data complexity.
+This is done simply by seeing if the encryption of the plaintext, P, yields the known ciphertext, C. Usually only a few other pairs are needed here, which makes the 3-subset MITM attack, have very little data complexity.

 Example

 The following example is based on the attack done by Rechberger and Bogdanov on the KTANTAN cipher-family.
 The naming-conventions used in their paper is also used for this example.
 The attack reduces the computational complexity of KTANTAN32 to $2^{75.170}$, down from $2^{80}$ if compared with a bruteforce attack.
 A computational complexity of $2^{75.170}$ is of 2014 still not practical to break, and the attack is thus not computationally feasible as of now.
 The same goes for KTANTAN48 and KTANTAN64, which complexities can be seen at the end of the example.

 The attack is possible, due to weaknesses exploited in KTANTAN's bit-wise key-schedule.
 It is applicable to both KTANTAN32, KTANTAN48 and KTANTAN64, since all the variations uses the same key-schedule.
 It is not applicable to the related KANTAN family of block-ciphers, due to the variations in the key-schedule between KTANTAN and KANTAN.